 Recently, Government has demonetized 500 and 1000 denomination notes in India with effective 9 November 2016.
 This decision was taken due to the increment in money laundering in India.
 So this simply means that your rs.
 500 or rs.
 1000 are no longer valid to make market purchase or exchange for goods and services.

 In addition, RBI has also introduced new 2000 rupees note w/e 11th November 2016.
 This new rupee note looks pretty decent.

-The recent act by Indian government is a revolution in itself.
+The recent act by the Indian government is a revolution in itself.
 Not only this act will bring black money owners but it will help a lot of poor and needy people financially.
-I will decrease corruption, terrorism and counterfeit currency.
+I will decrease corruption, terrorism, and counterfeit currency.